fierval/fcnd/estimation/writeup.md

 ## Step 4: Magnetometer update

 This is an easy update.
-The only "gotcha" provided as a hint in the code is to add/subtract `2*PI` to the measurement when the difference between predicted and measured is greater than `abs(PI)`
+The only "gotcha" provided as a hint in the code is to add/subtract `2*PI` to/from the measurement when the difference between predicted and measured yaw is greater than `abs(PI)`

 ![Step 4](myimages/Step4.png)